NikkiNgNguyen/cecs326/fileManagementEC/README.md

 * Creating a text file from a NASM program: WritingToFile
 * Looping example covered in class
-* Usage of multiplication and division to convert from Celsiu to Fahrenheit
+* Usage of multiplication and division to convert from Celsius to Fahrenheit
 * No information needs to be written to standard output.
 The print char macro can be modified so data is written into the text file instead of standard output
 ---
 For example: